 What riders need to know now that Amtrak has taken over DC’s Union Station

-Amtrak will gain control of D.C.’s Union Station starting on Monday, and the railroad company said that it’s launching a new program that aims to “revitalize and improve the operations” of the iconic terminal.
+Amtrak gained control of D.C.’s Union Station on Monday, and the national passenger railroad company said that it’s launching a program aiming to “revitalize and improve the operations” of the terminal.

 This comes after a yearslong lawsuit wherein Amtrak argued in court that eminent domain privileges dictate it should be granted full control of the station.

 The U.S. District Court for the District of Columbia gave Amtrak the right to control all of the management and operations of the station.
-Starting Monday, Amtrak is responsible for everything inside the station itself and the “drive aisles” between the station and Columbus Circle in front of it.
+As of Monday, Amtrak is now responsible for everything inside the station itself and the “drive aisles” between the station and Columbus Circle in front of it.

 It will not, however, have control over Columbus Circle, which continues to be federal land maintained by the National Park Service.